tm-craggs/city-notes/Year 1/Computer Fundementals/2 - Number Systems.md

 - 1 + 1 = 0 (carry a 1)
 - 1 + 1 + 1 (carry a 1)
 - If a 1 is carried on the last digit, this is an overflow error.
 Number is too big to be represented in the given number of bits.

+**Example:**
+- Using signed magnitude arithmetic, find the sum of 75 and 46.
+- Convert 75 and 46 to binary, and arrange in a column.
+Separate the sign bits from the magnitude bits.
+- Check the sign bits.
+If the signs are the same, add and keep the sign.
+If they are different, subtract the smaller value from the larger value and assign the sign of the larger value.
+- Start with the right most bit and work left